 This should become a habit so that whenever you forget to turn on auto-save options and DaVinci crashes, you can access your manually saved project (prior to crashing)!

-You can create a duplicate copy of your project by clicking on “File” > “Save Project As…” (shortcut for save project as is “Ctrl + shift + s”).
+Go to “File” > “Save Project As…” to create a duplicate copy of your project (the shortcut for “save project as” is “Ctrl + shift + s”).
 Enter an appropriate name and hit “Save”.

-You have created a duplicate copy of your project!
+You have created a duplicate copy of your project – as shown in the image above.

 Now that you know how to work with the autosave feature (live save) in DaVinci Resolve, it’s time you take regular project backups – which is a more robust way to keep all your project files saved and accessible.

-I highly recommend the below detailed guide – covering essential aspects of project and timeline backups in Resolve:
+I highly recommend the below detailed guides – covering essential aspects of project and timeline backups in Resolve: